ibm-cloud-docs/databases-for-postgresql-gen2/getting-started.md

 The `service-instance-create` command supports a `-p` flag, which allows JSON-formatted parameters to be passed to the provisioning process.
 Some parameter values are Cloud Resource Names (CRNs), which uniquely identify a resource in the cloud.
 All parameter names and values are passed as strings.

-For example, if a database is being provisioned from a particular backup and the new database deployment needs a total of 9 GB of memory across three members, then the command to provision 3 GBs per member looks like:
+For example, if a database is being provisioned from a particular backup and the new database instance needs a total of 9 GB of memory across three members, then the command to provision 3 GBs per member looks like:

 ```sh
 ibmcloud resource service-instance-create databases-for-postgresql <SERVICE_NAME> standard us-south \